open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 - _servicingManifests_ - A list of agents that can service this request.
 - _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

 It is the responsibility of the receiver of this event to choose one (or none) of the proposed agents and to issue an _invite_ to that agent.
-This will typically be accompanied by the same _whisper_ event.
+This will typically be accompanied by the same _dialog_event_ parameter value that was used in the _findAssistant_ event.

 If an agent receives any other event that it does not feel capable of servicing, it can also return a _proposeAssistant_ event.